Commentary

 by Alison Despathy

-A couple in Tinmouth are fighting for their health and safety trying to oppose a proposed radio tower ~500 feet from their home of 50+ years.
+A couple in Tinmouth are fighting for their health and safety trying to oppose a proposed radio tower ~500 feet from their home.
+Westmore residents have collaborated to protect the pristine wilderness and natural beauty of their homes and Vermont’s beloved Lake Willoughby from a recently approved radio tower.

 Rochester residents have organized to share research and concerns regarding environmental and health impacts of a proposed tower in their community.

-MarshfieldManchester, Washington, the list goes on with many communities in VT pushing back on this unprecedented telecom infrastructure roll out.
+Marshfield, Manchester, the list goes on with many towns in VT pushing back on this unprecedented telecom infrastructure roll out.

-Vermonters are actively opposing proposed towers due to inadequate setbacks from homes, schools and sensitive areasscientifically documented harms and negative health impacts of radiation on humans, wildlifeecosystems, and environment, decreases in property values and their desire to steward local areas and protect Vermont’s scenic beauty.
+Vermonters are actively opposing proposed towers due to inadequate setbacks from homes, schools and sensitive areas, scientifically documented harms and negative health impacts of radiation on humans, wildlife, ecosystems, and environment, decreases in property values and their desire to steward local areas and protect Vermont’s scenic beauty.

-Currently here in the US, any and all considerations of the negative health impacts are prohibited in the siting of cell towers and telecommunication infrastructure.
+Currently here in the US, any and all considerations on the negative health impacts are prohibited in the siting of cell towers and telecommunication infrastructure.
 This was preempted by the 1996 Telecom Act which mandates ignoring the reality of negative health effects when considering telecom siting.

 People have had enough of this betrayal.
 The 1996 Telecom Act is a three decades old law which has miserably failed to address rapidly escalating radiation and its documented and well understood harms.

-A lawsuit emerged and on August 16, 2021 Environmental Health Trust (EHT) won a landmark case resulting in a federal court ordering the Federal Communications Commission (FCC) to explain why it ignored scientific evidence showing harm from wireless radiation.
+A lawsuit emerged and on August 16, 2021 Environmental Health Trust(EHT) won a landmark case resulting in a federal court ordering the Federal Communications Commission (FCC) to explain why it ignored scientific evidence showing harm from wireless radiation.

-The National Institute of Environmental Health Sciences also published the National Toxicology Program (2) study which assessed tumors and heart damage in rats due to radiofrequency radiation.
+The National Institute of Environmental Health Sciences published the National Toxicology Program (2) study which assessed tumors and heart damage in rats due to radiofrequency radiation.
 They concluded that the FCC limits should be strengthened up to 200-400 times the current level in order to protect children.

 To date, this court order and the massive compilation of peer reviewed research demonstrating harms from wireless radiation exposures have been blatantly ignored by the FCC and the FDA.
 Zero action has been taken to address this overwelming body of research.